 Reactive Champion is a blog for anyone who lives with and loves a reactive, fearful, anxious, or otherwise difficult dog.
 Blending science, seminar reports, and personal stories, my goal is to help others better understand their dog’s crazy behavior.
 I want people to know they aren’t alone in their struggles, and that there is hope for improvement.
 I hope that by doing this, I can help strengthen and deepen the relationship between my readers and their dogs.

-Although I write about various techniques for working with dogs with behavioral problems, this blog is not intended to replace an in-person consultation with a canine professional.
+Disclaimer: Although I write about various techniques for working with dogs with behavioral problems, this blog is not intended to replace an in-person consultation with a canine professional.
 If you are experiencing problems with your dog, please consult with a professional before attempting any of the techniques described in this blog.
 I assume no liability for injury to you or your dog incurred by following these descriptions or procedures.